bennobuilder/dynamic-styles/README.md

 The key advantage of `cx()` is that it detects emotion generated class names ensuring styles are overwritten in the correct order.
-Emotion generated styles are applied from left to right.
+Emotion-generated styles are applied from left to right.
 Subsequent styles overwrite property values of previous styles.
 ```tsx
 import React from 'react';